Chinese tourists desert Thai resort as coronavirus spreads

-PHUKET, Thailand (Reuters) - The narrow laneways and pastel-colored shophouses of Phuket Old Town are usually bustling with Chinese tourists during the Lunar New Year holiday, but travel bans and local fears about coronavirus have largely emptied the streets this year.
+PHUKET, Thailand, Feb 1 (Reuters) - The narrow laneways and pastel-coloured shophouses of Phuket Old Town are usually bustling with Chinese tourists during the Lunar New Year holiday, but travel bans and local fears about coronavirus have largely emptied the streets this year.

 Just a handful of tourists, many wearing face masks, strolled through the area during daylight hours this week.
 In the evening, foot traffic increased a little under the glow of the red lanterns strung across the thoroughfare, but remained far below normal levels.

-“The impact is tremendous,” 45-year old Ausana Akaradachakul told Reuters as she waited behind the counter for shoppers in her store selling postcards, straw bags, clothing and jewelry.
+“The impact is tremendous,” 45-year old Ausana Akaradachakul told Reuters as she waited behind the counter for shoppers in her store selling postcards, straw bags, clothing and jewellery.

 “Only a few days after the news broke about the virus, the Chinese tourists were visibly few,” Akaradachakul said.
 “I think about 70% of them are gone.”